-The Miami area is notoriously expensive but you can have fun here without busting your budget.:
+The Miami area is notoriously expensive, but you can have fun here without busting your budget.
+Here’s a list of ten things to do around Miami that are fun and cheap.

 - Go to the beach.
 This is Florida, it’s required.
 The county oversees some beaches.
-Others are at state parks.
-Some municipalities operate beaches.
+Others are at state parks, like Bill Baggs and Oleta River.
 With hundreds of miles of coastline in Miami-Dade County, there’s sure to be a spot on the sand that suits you.

 - Live jazz at MOCA.
 At 8 p.m. on the last Friday of every month, music lovers gather on the plaza outside the Museum of Contemporary Art in North Miami.
 Concerts are free and the museum is open by donation.

 - Viernes Culturales and Big Night in Little Haiti.
 These monthly street festivals showcase some of what gives this area its fascinating multicultural identity.
 Big Night in Little Haiti happens on third Fridays.
-The following week, head across town to Little Havana for Viernes Culturales or Cultural Fridays.
+The following week, head across town to Little Havana for Viernes Culturales (Cultural Fridays).
 Both offer live music, vendors, arts and crafts, food, children’s activities and more.

-- Free movies at Soundscape.
+- Free movies.
 Enjoy movies outdoors without charge.
 They’re shown on the Soundscape screen at the ExoStage, corner of 17th Street and Washington Avenue in Miami Beach.
 Click here for the schedule.